HB-421

 Plain Language

-Employers may never rely solely on an ADS for discipline, termination, or deactivation decisions — a human must always be involved.
-For any employment-related decision assisted by ADS output, the employer or vendor must: (1) ensure accuracy of the ADS output, and (2) assign a designated internal reviewer to independently investigate and compile corroborating evidence.
-The reviewer must have sufficient authority, expertise in the ADS, and training to make a well-informed decision, and must be protected from retaliation.
-If the employer cannot corroborate the ADS output, or if the reviewer concludes the output is inaccurate, incomplete, or misleading, the employer may not rely on the ADS for that decision.
-This goes beyond a right to request human review — it is a mandatory human review and corroboration requirement before any ADS-assisted employment decision.
+Employers may never rely solely on an ADS for discipline, termination, or deactivation decisions.
+For any employment-related decision assisted by ADS, the employer or vendor must: (1) verify the accuracy of the ADS output, and (2) designate an internal human reviewer who independently investigates and compiles corroborating evidence.
+The reviewer must have sufficient authority, discretion, resources, time, and expertise to meaningfully evaluate the ADS output — including the ability to interpret the system's outputs and relevant impact assessments.
+The reviewer is protected from retaliation.
+If the ADS output cannot be corroborated, or the reviewer finds it inaccurate, incomplete, or misleading, the employer may not rely on it.
+This is a robust human-in-the-loop requirement — the human reviewer must have genuine override capability, not merely rubber-stamp authority.

 Statutory Text